 A survey of theory and research on the composing process.
 Prerequisite: 6 hrs. of writing courses.

-ENGL 536 Advanced News and Feature Writing 3 cr.
+ENGL 536 Advanced News and Feature Writing

+3 cr.

 Skills in gathering and writing news.
 Techniques of New Journalism and writing for magazines.
 Spring only.
 Prerequisite: ENGL 336 or permission of instructor.

 ENGL 540 Literature of the Environment

+3 cr.

 Critical, multicultural and historical study of literature of the environment, emphasizing the variety of attitudes toward the land in essays and poetry.
 Fall, odd-numbered years.

+ENGL 550 Women and Literature

+3 cr.